Eva Ryynänen

-Eva Ryynänen (née Åsenbrygg; 15 June 1915 — 18 October 2001) was a Finnish sculptor known especially for her work in wood.
+Eva Ryynänen (née Åsenbrygg; 15 June 1915 – 18 October 2001) was a Finnish sculptor known especially for her work in wood.

 Career

 Ryynänen studied at the Academy of Fine Arts (now part of the University of the Arts Helsinki) from 1934 to 1939.

 Her debut solo exhibition was in 1940.
 Her breakthrough came in 1974, as a result of an exhibition at the Amos Anderson Art Museum in Helsinki, and a national tour following it.

 She created in total c.
 500 works, of which approximately 50 are in collections outside Finland.

 She is especially known for her numerous wooden sculptures, reliefs and wood carvings housed in many Finnish churches.
 She also worked extensively with bronze and marble.

 Her perhaps most famous creation is the Paateri church in North Karelia, which she built in 1989-1991 entirely of wood.
-She sculpted everything, including individually designed pews; the altar is an upturned root cluster of a pine tree.
+She sculpted everything, including individually designed pews; the altar is an upturned root cluster of a spruce tree.